Electrocuting an Elephant: War of the currents misconception

-In popular culture, Thompson and Dundy's execution of Topsy has switched attribution, with claims the film depicts an anti-alternating current demonstration organized by Thomas A. Edison during the war of the currents.
-Historians point out that Edison was never at Luna Park and the electrocution of Topsy took place 10 years after the war of the currents.
+In popular culture, Thompson and Dundy's execution of Topsy has switched attribution, with narratives claiming the film depicts an anti-alternating current demonstration organized by Thomas A. Edison during the war of the currents waged against his competitor, George Westinghouse.
+This is a popular misconception.
+Edison was never at Luna Park and the electrocution of Topsy took place 10 years after the war of the currents had already ended.
+Edison was, in fact, no longer attached to General Electric, which had formed from a merger between Edison General Electric Company and the Thomson-Houston Electric Company in 1892.
+By 1903, there was no longer motivation for Edison's production company to produce anti-alternating current propaganda.
+The use of alternating current for executions had already become standard practice.